ADSEQ: A delay-aware autograd-compatible framework for spike-event delivery in SNNs: Evaluation

 \section{Evaluation}

 In this section, we present the evaluation approach we undertook to benchmark our proposed event queues.
-These queues are implemented with different data structures and are also evaluated using different benchmarks on a number of AI accelerator platforms.
+The queue implementations described in \cref{sec:impl} are evaluated using different benchmarks on a number of regular and AI-accelerator platforms.